princeton-sns/specreds/p1setup.md

 	ssh -p8080 qemu@localhost    # the password is qemu

-Once inside the VM, please go to `/mnt`, check out this repository, and then run the prepare script:
+Once inside the VM, please go to `/mnt`, check out this repository (if needed, you can switch to the tag `atc22ae`), and then run the prepare script:

 	cd /mnt
 	git clone https://github.com/princeton-sns/specreds.git